megamarc/JTilengine/README.md

 ## About JTilengine
 JTilengine is the Java binding for Tilengine.
 It is a direct 1:1 API translation of the original C library, so it is used and works exactly as its C counterpart.<br>
 The single difference with the C API, is  that the original C API prepends every function calll with `TLN_` as a means of namespace, whereas in Java all the functions are housed as methods inside a single class called `Tilengine` without the `TLN_` prefix.
  > **Note:** This is a work in progress update to version 2.8.5 of Tilengine. the still non-updated functions are marked as "TO UPDATE!!!!" in the Tilengine.h header file.

 ## Contents

 File(s)               | Description
 ----------------------|----------------------------------------------------------------
-`Tilengine.java`      | Java source with the API binding, required by any Java program `TilengineJNI.dll`    | prebuilt required JNI binding binary for 32-bit windows `Tilengine.dll`       | prebuilt required Tilengine binary for 32-bit windows `SDL2.dll`            | prebuilt required SDL2 binary for 32-bit windows `TestWindow.java`     | basic background test with raster effects, uses the built-in window `TestPanel.java`      | basic background test with raster effects, uses the AWT JPanel `/assets`             | graphic data used by the samples
+`Tilengine.java`      | Java source with the API binding, required by any Java program `TestWindow.java`     | basic background test with raster effects, uses the built-in window `TestPanel.java`      | basic background test with raster effects, uses the AWT JPanel `/assets`             | graphic data used by the samples